FoxoTech/methylprep/README.md

 ![](https://raw.githubusercontent.com/FoxoTech/methylprep/master/docs/methyl-suite.png)

-`methylprep` is part of a methyl-suite of python packages that provide functions to process and analyze DNA methylation data from Illumina arrays (27, 450k, and EPIC/850k supported).
-The `methylprep` package contains functions for processing raw data files from arrays, or downloading (and processing) public data sets from GEO (the NIH Gene Expression Omnibus is a database repository), or from ArrayExpress.
+`methylprep` is part of a [methyl-suite](https://pypi.org/project/methylsuite/) of python packages that provide functions to process and analyze DNA methylation data from Illumina arrays (27k, 450k, EPIC, and mouse arrays supported).
+The `methylprep` package contains functions for processing raw data files from arrays, or downloading and processing public data sets from GEO (the NIH Gene Expression Omnibus is a database repository), or from ArrayExpress.
 It contains both a command line interface (CLI) for processing data from local files, and a set of functions for building a custom pipeline in a jupyter notebook or python scripting environment.
 The aim is to offer a standard process, with flexibility for those who want it.

-`methylprep` data processing has also been tested and benchmarked to match the outputs of two popular R packages: [sesame](https://bioconductor.org/packages/release/bioc/html/sesame.html) and [minfi](https://bioconductor.org/packages/release/bioc/html/minfi.html).
+`methylprep` data processing has also been tested and benchmarked to match the outputs of two popular R packages: [sesame](https://bioconductor.org/packages/release/bioc/html/sesame.html) (v1.10.4) and [minfi](https://bioconductor.org/packages/release/bioc/html/minfi.html) (v1.38).

 ## Methylsuite package components

 You should install all three components, as they work together.
+The parts include:

-- `methylprep`: this package, for processing `idat` files or downloading GEO datasets from NIH.
+- `methylprep`: (this package) for processing `idat` files or downloading GEO datasets from NIH.
+Processing steps include
+   - infer type-I channel switch
+   - NOOB
+   - poobah (p-value with out-of-band array hybridization, for filtering lose signal-to-noise probes)
+   - qualityMask (to exclude historically less reliable probes)
+   - nonlinear dye bias correction (AKA signal quantile normalization between red/green channels across a sample)
+   - calculate beta-value, m-value, or copy-number matrix
+   - large batch memory management, by splitting it up into smaller batches during processing

 - `methylcheck`: for quality control (QC) and analysis, including
    - functions for filtering out unreliable probes, based on the published literature
+      - Note that `methylprep process` will exclude a set of unreliable probes by default.
+You can disable that using the --no_quality_mask option from CLI.
    - sample outlier detection
    - array level QC plots, based on Genome Studio functions
    - a python clone of Illumina's Bead Array Controls Reporter software (QC)